 During FY 2017, DOE completed a project to construct and calibrate a regional-scale groundwater flow model that encompasses ORR and adjacent areas.
-The regional model provides a framework to support creation of smaller, site-scale groundwater flow models for use in planning and monitoring the effectiveness of future cleanup decisions and actions.
-During FY 2022, DOE further refined groundwater flow models for the Molten Salt Reactor Experiment site to support the development of an updated feasibility study of remedial alternatives for that reactor facility.
+The regional model provides a framework to support creation of smaller, sitescale groundwater flow models for use in planning and monitoring the effectiveness of future cleanup decisions and actions.
+During FY 2023, DOE developed a groundwater flow and solute transport model for the ETTP site to support Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA 1980) groundwater decision-making and further refined groundwater flow models for the Molten Salt Reactor Experiment site to support the development of an updated feasibility study of remedial alternatives for that reactor facility.